Samsung Galaxy S22: Connectivity

 All three phones support 5G SA/NSA networks.
 The Galaxy S22 supports Wi-Fi 6 and Bluetooth 5.2, while the Galaxy S22+ and S22 Ultra support Wi-Fi 6E and Bluetooth 5.2.
 The S22+ and S22 Ultra models also support Ultra Wideband (UWB) for short-range communications similar to Bluetooth (not to be confused with 5G mmWave, which is marketed as Ultra Wideband by Verizon).
 Samsung uses this technology for their new "SmartThings Find" feature and the Samsung Galaxy SmartTag+.

 Cameras

-The S22 and S22+ have a 50 MP wide sensor, a 10 MP telephoto sensor with 3x optical zoom, and a 12 MP ultrawide sensor.
+The S22 and S22+ have a 50 MP wide sensor, a 10 MP telephoto sensor with 3× optical zoom, and a 12 MP ultrawide sensor.
 The S22 Ultra retains its predecessor's 108 MP sensor with 12-bit HDR.
-It also has two 10 MP telephoto sensors with 3x and 10x optical zoom as well as a 12 MP ultrawide sensor.
+It also has two 10 MP telephoto sensors with 3× and 10× optical zoom, as well as a 12 MP ultrawide sensor.
 The front-facing camera uses a 10 MP sensor on the S22 and S22+, and a 40 MP sensor on the S22 Ultra.

 The Galaxy S22 series can record HDR10+ video and support HEIF.

 Supported video modes

-The Samsung Galaxy S22 series supports the following video modes:
+The Galaxy S22 series supports the following video modes: